klosins/bpr/README.md

 Running code: To run code
   - First save mnist_bpr_multi.py in the same folder where the MNIST data is saved.
   - Open terminal and navigatge to the directory with mnist_bpr_multi.py
-  - Run by writting in terminal "python3 mnist_bpr_multi.py 10 2 60000 10 1"
+  - Run by writting in terminal "python3 mnist_bpr_multi.py 15 2 60000 10 1".
+This will run the code with n_estimators = 15, poly_degree = 2, max_samples = 60,000, max_features = 10, and c_reg = 1.
+  - Result of code will be saved in a file titled "results.txt"

 + mnist_bpr_one.py: Runs bagged polynomial regression to predict the digit 1 from the MNIST dataset.
 Same inputs as mnist_bpr_multi.py.